 - Cost-Sharing Subsidies.
 If you’re eligible for a premium tax credit, and your income is no more than 250% of the poverty level, you can also receive cost-sharing subsidies.
 These subsidies lower your out-of-pocket costs for health care, such as deductibles and copayments.
 They are not funded by the federal government, but the ACA requires insurance companies to provide them for low-income buyers.
 However, you can only receive these subsidies for plans of Silver level or higher.

 Between tax credits and cost sharing, ACA subsidies can lower the cost of a Marketplace plan quite a bit.
-For the year 2018, premium tax credits reduced the average cost of a plan from $621 per month to just $89, according to CMS.
-And in 2019, the KFF says, cost-sharing subsidies reduced the out-of-pocket maximum an individual could pay for health care from $7,900 to no higher than $6,300, with some individuals paying as little as $2,600.
+For the year 2019, premium tax credits reduced the average cost of health insurance premiums from $612 per month to just $87 permonth, according to CMS.
+And according to HealthInsurance.org, in 2020, cost-sharing subsidies reduced the out-of-pocket maximum an individual could pay for health care from $8,150 to no higher than $6,500.
+The lowest-income individuals paid as little as $2,700 in out-of-pocket costs.

 If your income is low enough, you can get coverage through Medicaid.
 If you enter your income and location on the Health Insurance Marketplace, it can tell you whether you qualify.